Sohail00786/Power-BI-projects/Military-Data-Visualization/README.md

 ### Project is Distributed in Three Stages :
 1. Web Scraping
+- Extracted Three Different Tables from Wikipedia using Python, Selenium Webdriver, Jupyter Notebook
 2. Data Manipulation
+- Performed Join Operation to Merge all three datatset Using Python, Pandas
 3. Data Cleaning
+- Formatted the Dataset using excel
 4. Data Visualization
+- Visualized the Dataset to meaningful Report Using Power BI